 Whatever you serve it with, I hope you enjoy this satisfying dish as much as we have.

 Guinness Beef Stew recipe notes:

 - If extra guests show up, to stretch the serving amount add a bit of beef broth and/or more diced tomatoes.
 If you happen to have any leftovers (fat chance) add more beef broth and diced tomatoes to create a scrumptious soup.

 - This is the perfect dish to make ahead, refrigerate and reheat.
 I think it’s even better the next day!

 - If you can’t get your hands on a Guinness, a dark beer will work nicely.

-- Yet another dish that puts that Dutch Oven to work.
-If you don’t yet own one, consider adding it to your kitchen arsenal.
-It’s a workhorse in our home, acting as roaster, braiser, baker, fryer and chili maker.
-And a darn good weapon if necessary.
+- Yet another delicious dish that puts a Dutch Oven to work.
+If you don’t own a yet, consider adding one to your kitchen arsenal.
+A 6-8 quart is a good size that can handle a variety of dishes.
+Our Dutch Oven is a workhorse in our home, acting as roaster, braiser, baker, fryer and chili maker.

 More tasty dishes made with beer:

 - Beer Bread from Dine and Dish